shannonbux/shannon-soper-portfolio/src/pages/gatsby-builds-dashboard/index.md

 1. As a developer, I want to see the impact of potential site changes on site performance so I can determine whether to adopt the change
 2. As a developer, I want to see errors and warnings in potential site changes so I can resolve them to make the site function properly

+## Previous design
-The previous design left users with open questions, like "ok, I see there was an error, but which PR introduced that error?
+As you can see in the image below, the previous design left users with open questions, like "ok, I see there was an error, but which PR introduced that error?
 And how can I see how merging this PR might impact my site's performance?"

-So, the previous design fell short of helping the user with their 2 main jobs to be done.

 ![The previous design](./builds-previous.png)